jctaoo/elecrun/docs/README.md

 |--package.json
 ```

 run

 ```shell
 elecrun --vite --preload preload.ts
 ```

 ### build phase

-The build phase is almost the same as the development phase.
+The build phase is almost the same as the development phase (also including all the options and arguments except `--vite`).
 The difference is that the compiled files are stored in `node_modules` in the development phase, while the build phase is stored in the app directory.

 ### clean output